Terms of business and information regarding our online services for motor insurance

 In order to assess your application and protect you from fraud, we may use public and personal data from a variety of sources, including credit reference agencies and other organisations.
 A search may appear on your credit report whether or not your application proceeds.
 By accepting these terms and conditions you agree to this use of your personal data.

-4) Our charges
+4) Our charges and financial information

 A broker fee of £25.00 will apply when you accept our online quotation and at renewal.